kuhchung/kuhchung.github.io/pages/hunters-notes/Diablos.md

 These objects have invisible HP.
 If Diablos has ever hit them before (including getting caught on one of them), the next hit will break right through it.

 It's fairly impractical to take advantage of the environmental effects in large groups, but it can definitely be nice opportunistically in a small lobby.
+For example, you might get behind one to sharpen.

 ## Evasion and avoidance
 Diablos is a bit like a mini-Deviljho in that all of its movements can be evaded in much the same way.